hdsteineke/hdsteineke/README.md

 ### 👋 Hi, I'm Hailey!

-- 🌈 Pronouns: she/her
+- 🌸​ Pronouns: she/her

-- 🌱 I’m currently learning postgreSQL, Express, and Node.js
+- 🌱 I’m currently bruhing off my skills using React and Supabase on little passion projects of mine.
+Check out my astro dice oracle!

-- 💫 I’m looking to collaborate on projects that prioritize wellness, connection and creative expression.
-- ⚡ Fun fact: I love learning languages, solving puzzles, and just about anything involving pattern recognition.
-This       passion has led me to my tarot/astrology practice of 7 years, in addition to my latest pursuits in programming.
+- 💫 I want to collaborate on apps and websites that connect people to their hobbies, passions, and personal wellness and development.
+Dream projects include astrology software and databases, apps fo tracking goals and motivation, tools to make daily living feel easier (i.e. meal planning/cooking, birdwatching, herbalism, planners), and pretty much any kind of app I would my use in my own life.

 - ☕ How to reach me: https://www.linkedin.com/in/haileysteineke/ OR hailey.steineke@gmail.com

 <!--